 Typically, if your provider accepts you as a customer, it means they’ve accessed your credit history and are quite confident you’ll repay your debts.
 To determine your credit limit, your card provider will gauge your ability to repay.
 They’ll look at factors such as your income and payment history.
 Ultimately, the credit limit they offer you is the amount they feel you can borrow responsibly.

 The importance of your credit score

 Your credit score will determine many aspects of your financial future such as applying for credit cards, personal loans and your ability to take out a mortgage for a home.

 If you have a good to an excellent credit score of 680 or higher, you’re typically better off applying for an unsecured card so you can go without putting down a security deposit — you’ll likely get better interest rates too.

 If you have fair credit — generally 620 to 679 — you may still qualify for an unsecured card.
 But the ones you qualify for will likely come with higher fees, shadier terms and less favorable interest rates.
-Compare credit cards for fair credit, or you might be better off getting an excellent secured card, building or rebuilding your credit score and then moving on to a reputable unsecured card.
+Compare credit cards for fair credit, or you might be better off getting a low APR secured card, building or rebuilding your credit score and then moving on to a reputable unsecured card.

 How can I learn what my credit score is?